AllenInstitute/bmtk/docs/autodocs/source/builder.rst

 Node Representation
 +++++++++++++++++++
-When NetworkBuilder.build() is called, each node will be given a unique ‘node_id’ value, and each type model (eg each call to add_nodes) will also be given a ‘node_type_id’.
-It is possible to set the ‘node_id’ and ‘node_type_id’ parameter yourself but it’s generally not a good idea.
+When :py:meth:`NetworkBuilder.build() <bmtk.builder.network.Network.build>` is called, each node will be given a unique **node_id** value, and each type model (eg each call to add_nodes) will also be given a **node_type_id**.
+It is possible to set the **node_id** and **node_type_id** parameter yourself but it’s generally not a good idea.

-The **NetworkBuilder.nodes()** [LINK] will return an iterator of the nodes in a network.
+The :py:meth:`NetworkBuilder.nodes() <bmtk.builder.network.Network.nodes>` will return an iterator of the nodes in a network.
 By default it returns all nodes but one can filter by specific property values.
 The nodes themselves can have their properties accessed like a dictionary.
 For example to get all biophysically detailed inh neurons:

 .. code:: python